 Ideation, conceptualization, and development of consumer products.
 Utilization of freestyle and NURBS based computer-aided design tools to solve product design problems.
 Writing Intensive.
 Prerequisite: IET 226; permission of E&T advisor; cumulative GPA of 2.5 or higher.

 Study of mechanisms with graphical and analytical analysis of displacement, velocity, acceleration, motion, gearing, gear trains, linkages, and cams.
 Prerequisite: IET 279 or EGR 251 with a grade of C- or better; permission of E&T advisor; cumulative GPA of 2.5 or higher.

 Mechanics of Materials

 Introduction to methods of determining the internal stresses and deflections of basic load-carrying members of construction and machine applications.
-Prerequisites: IET 279 or EGR 251 with a grade of C- or better; MTH 132 or 133; permission of E&T Advisor; cummulative GPA of 2.5 or highter.
+Prerequisites: IET 279 or EGR 251 with a C- or better; EGR 200 with a C- or better; MTH 132 or 133; Permission of E&T Advisor; cumulative GPA of 2.5 or higher.

 Mechanical Computer-Aided Engineering

 Mechanical components design, structural analysis, and mechanism analysis by using computer aided design system and simulation tools.
 Prerequisites: IET 226, 350, 379; permission of E&T advisor.

 Geometric Dimensioning and Tolerancing

 Fundamentals of Geometric Dimensioning and Tolerancing concepts as interpreted in ASME standard Y14.5.
 This course may be offered in an online or hybrid format.
 Prerequisite: IET 226; permission of E&T advisor.